phpbench/tabular/docs/introduction.md

 Tabular is a PHP library for generating table data structures (e.g. an invoice, a report) from an XML data source.

+If you ever thought "I could do this task in a spreadsheet, but doing it in code is a pain in the ass" then this library is for you.

 It allows you to:

 - Define a configuration which dynamically creates table *rows* composed of